Episode 8 – Omexom Green Story: Minimising the impact of substation construction on biodiversity

 This buried system is usually made of buried rods and copper conductors.
 These pieces of equipment must not be compromised by vegetation because of their crucial role for electrical safety.

-One of the VINCI commitments for biodiversity is to discontinue the use of phytosanitary products (herbicides) by 2030 and use alternatives, such as mechanical and thermal weed control and grazing animals.
+One of VINCI’s commitments for biodiversity is to discontinue the use of phytosanitary products (herbicides) by 2030 and use alternatives, such as mechanical and thermal weed control and grazing animals.

 Environmental impacts of substations